 Legos and Play Mobil

-We have this target game hanging in our kitchen and our kids and friends love playing it when they need something quick to play, like waiting for dinner or waiting for the bus.
+We have this target game hanging in our kitchen and our kids and friends love playing it when they need something quick to play, like waiting for dinner or the bus.
 It’s magnetic and has two sides, so it is simple for all children to play.

 Geronimo Stilton books